Can You Take Tylenol While Pregnant?

 Short answer: yes.

-You may have heard about the statement published in Nature in 2021 that claimed Tylenol might adversely affect fetal development, but ACOG has strongly rejected that statement and assures that Tylenol is still the safest pain medication for pregnant people.
+You may have also heard about the statement published in Nature in 2021 that claimed Tylenol might adversely affect fetal development, which ACOG has also strongly rejected.

-Along with pain relief, you can also take Tylenol to reduce a fever and any uncomfortable fever symptoms.
-But before you pop a few Tylenol just to get rid of your fever, “the more concerning thing to consider is the cause of the fever,” says Dr. Ashley Hedge, ob-gyn and Chief Medical Officer at Yuzi Care, a postpartum retreat in Seattle.
-“For instance, if a fever is due to influenza, urinary tract infection or even a blood clot, it can be imperative to start treatment for these right away.”
-And if you’re not sure what’s causing your fever, Dr. Hedge advises you to check in with your doctor.
+Also important is understanding the cause of your fever, since leaving infections or other illnesses untreated can also potentially harm your baby, says Dr. Ashley Hedge, ob-gyn and Chief Medical Officer at Yuzi Care, a postpartum retreat in Seattle.
+"For instance, if a fever is due to influenza, urinary tract infection or even a blood clot, it can be imperative to start treatment for these right away."
+And if you're not sure what's causing your fever, Dr. Hedge advises you to check in with your doctor.

 If you're looking for headache or pain relief, not taking Tylenol in that instance isn't going to have the same effect as if you had a fever.
 "If someone prefers to avoid Tylenol, you could consider caffeine—like a cup of coffee or tea," Dr. Hedge says.
 In fact, there are plenty of ways to relieve pregnancy-related aches without taking medication (which we'll get into a little further down).